 Bogie identifies one siding trend as risky for a resale—black.
 “I’ve recently seen whole houses done in black,” he says.
 “Matte black really makes a home stand out, and it can also look really fantastic as it highlights some of the shadow lines and the architectural details.”

 Black siding may not be for everyone, but if your home is located in a city where interesting, out-of-the-box contemporary homes lead the way, it might be a good option to catch the eye of a buyer.

-Even if you don’t go bold for the main color of the home, there are other ways to bring in pops of color and style to boost curb appeal and ultimately resale value, like a bright front door.
+If you don’t want to take the risk of going bold for the main color of the home, there are other ways to bring in pops of color and style to boost curb appeal and ultimately resale value, like a bright front door or bold shutters.
 Throughout his career, Bogie has seen vivid accents add unique charm to otherwise traditional houses.
 “Most people want a home that has some level of character to it,” he reflects.